MoeinGhbh/PicGallery/README.md

 1. Clone this repository.
 2. Create a virtualenv and install the requirements.
-3. Open a second terminal window and start a local Redis server (if you are on Linux or Mac, execute `run-redis.sh` to install and launch a private copy). celery --loglevel=info`.
+3. Open a second terminal window and start a local Redis server (if you are on Linux or Mac, execute `run_redis.sh` to install and launch a private copy). celery --loglevel=info`.
 4. Start the Flask application on your original terminal window: `flask run`.
 5. Go to `http://localhost:5000/` and enjoy this application!